How to Take Perfect Photos for Tree Diagnosis

 Tips for the best trunk/root photo:

-• Get close enough to show texture and detail, but keep the entire base in frame.
+• Get the entire base in frame.

 A Leaf